m5c/MkdocsWithPdf/README.md

 ---

 This is a fork of the (presumed) [unmaintained `mkdocs-with-pdf` plugin](https://github.com/orzih/mkdocs-with-pdf/issues/142).
-Several patches of issues unmaintained in the original repo have been integrated, but notably fixed [indentation for nested markdown enumerations](https://github.com/orzih/mkdocs-with-pdf/commit/0571445f6a6b0dbb0ddc1b5dca3f09b743f16a63).
+Several patches of issues unmaintained in the original repo have been integrated, but notably fixed [indentation for nested markdown enumerations](https://github.com/orzih/mkdocs-with-pdf/commit/0571445f6a6b0dbb0ddc1b5dca3f09b743f16a63) and correct export of mermaid diagrams (using headless chrome)

 This plugin will generate a single PDF file from your MkDocs repository.
 This plugin is inspired by [MkDocs PDF Export Plugin][mkdocs-pdf-export-plugin].